JoshuaGrams/tiny-qbn/doc/tutorial-3.md

 	ever seen!
 I'll have to buy some for my dog: he //loves// broccoli.

-We'll also give the passage a title for the sake of easy identification.
-Let's test that.
+We'll also give the passage a title so you can tell what it is from outside: I called it "Broccoli for the dog".
+Then let's test it.
 Drive to Fairweather in January: there should be no broccoli and no story.
 Go back home, advance to April, then go back to Fairweather.
 There should now be broccoli and the story should show up.

 Since it's a single-use card it should only show up once.
 So if we start to drive away and then get back out of the car, there should still be broccoli but no story.
+If a product shows up instead, it probably means that your `current products` code didn't unset the `_product` variable.
+Temporary variables are visible *everywhere* in the current "moment" (all included passages and everything, until you follow a link to another passage).

-Let's add a couple more:
+Let's add a couple more, making a new passage for each:

 	A large black pickup truck parks outside and a broad-shouldered man in a torn sweatshirt enters the store.